Patrimony in Peril

 Germany’s Survey of Mural Paintings Threatened During World War II

-In December 1943 Hitler issued the Führerauftrag Monumentalmalerei (Führer’s Order for Monumental Painting), which charged the Reich Ministry for Public Enlightenment and Propaganda with implementing and administering a photographic survey.
+In April 1943 Hitler issued the Führerauftrag Monumentalmalerei (Führer’s Order for Monumental Painting), which charged the Reich Ministry for Public Enlightenment and Propaganda with implementing and administering a photographic survey.
 The resulting images were meant to serve as archetypes from which to reconstruct war-damaged artworks after the anticipated Endsieg (Nazi final victory).
 The Ministry officials began by compiling lists of historic buildings within the Third Reich that they deemed to be culturally valuable and worth preserving, and ranked the sites in order of importance starting with those most threatened by potential Allied incursions.
-They then hired and trained photographers and equipped them with guidelines, cameras, lenses, film, and lighting devices, in some cases military searchlights for oversized ceiling frescoes, and arranged ground transportation.
+They then hired and trained photographers and equipped them with guidelines, cameras, lenses, film, and lighting devices, in some cases military searchlights for oversized ceiling frescoes, and arranged for scaffold builders and ground transportation.
 The Ministry anticipated that the program would produce a large volume of images, and so for efficiency they used Agfacolor Neu, a pioneering color slide film developed by the German company Agfa in 1936 that reduced processing from 27 to 5 steps.

 At the time, the documentation program was considered prestigious and positions were highly desirable because they offered a degree of economic security and physical safety.
 The photographers came from a wide swath of German society: university professors, students and prominent art historians, photojournalists, chemists, and professionals from motion picture studios such as Rex-Film and UFA.
 By April 1945, survey photographers had documented the immovable paintings and wall treatments of 480 buildings dating from the tenth to the nineteenth centuries in Germany, Austria, Poland, and Russia.
 The campaign continued until the defeat of the Third Reich, although many of the photographers by then could barely cover their expenses, and 60 percent of the sites they photographed had been bombed.